JBZoo/CSV-Blueprint/README.md

 <details>
   <summary>Click to see interesting fact</summary>

-I've set a personal record.
-The [first version](https://github.com/JBZoo/Csv-Blueprint/releases/tag/0.1) was written from scratch in about 3 days (with really frequent breaks to take care of 4 month baby).
-I'm looking at the first commit and the very first git tag.
-I'd say over the weekend, in my spare time on my personal laptop.
-Well...
-AI was only used for this Readme file because I'm not very good at English. 🤔
+I've achieved a personal milestone.
+The [initial release](https://github.com/JBZoo/Csv-Blueprint/releases/tag/0.1) of the project was crafted from the ground up in approximately 3 days, interspersed with regular breaks to care for a 4-month-old baby.
+Reflecting on the first commit and the earliest git tag, it's clear that this was accomplished over a weekend, utilizing spare moments on my personal laptop.
+Interestingly, AI was only employed for crafting this README file, as English isn't my strongest suit. 🤔

-I seem to be typing fast and I had really great inspiration.
-I hope my wife doesn't divorce me. 😅
+The rapid development pace can be attributed to both efficient typing skills and a surge of inspiration.
+I just hope this endeavor doesn't lead to any marital discord. 😅

 </details>